MutualDEX/bigswap-org/src/pages/docs/v2/11-governance/05-adversarial-circumstances.md

 A delegated balance of 10 million BGSP is required to submit a vote, but the balance check is set exactly one block in the past.
 This prevents any flash loan proposals from being created, as flash loans cannot execute outside of a single block.

-The proposer must also maintain a minimum balance of 10 million UNI throughout the voting period, or anyone may cancel the proposal.
+The proposer must also maintain a minimum balance of 10 million BGSP throughout the voting period, or anyone may cancel the proposal.
 This balance maintenance check prevents many highly leveraged proposal techniques that may span several blocks.

 # Scenario 4